djmasde/wmaker/README.md

 Runs with root: make install

-run this in root user with su or sudo commands
+run this in root user with su or sudo commands.

 "optionally" # make uninstall before install this very old wmaker..

-runs wmaker.inst script, and enjoy
+runs wmaker.inst script, and enjoy :)

 Screenshot of this older wmaker: http://i.imgur.com/prNPBkP.jpg